Menu

 Changes to the Buy to Let Stress Test 2021

 Major lending institutions are rapidly rolling out changes to their buy-to-let stress tests throughout 2021.
-Both the Prudential Regulatory Authority (PRA) and the Financial Conduct Authority (FCA) have put their weight behind the consultation paper CP11/16, which some experts in the mortgage sector are describing as more of a statement of intent.
+Both the Prudential Regulatory Authority (PRA) and the Financial Conduct Authority (FCA) have lent their weight to the consultation paper CP11/16, which some experts in the mortgage sector describe as more of a statement of intent.
 Ryan Bembridge, writing for mortgageintroducer.com, states…

 “…in the case of interest cover ratio and stress test changes which need to be implemented by the start of next year – the market norm is likely to be circa-5.5% at 145%”

-Previous rent percentage figures were set at 125%; therefore, rental income projections are expected to increase by 20%.
+The previous rent percentage was set at 125%; therefore, rental income projections are expected to increase by 20%.

 Mortgage Solutions UK report…

-“This year, we have already seen The Mortgage Works, Keystone Property Finance, Foundation Home Loans, Barclays, and Newcastle Building Society up their stress test calculations for individual borrowers to 145% at 5.5%.”
+“This year, we have already seen The Mortgage Works, Keystone Property Finance, Foundation Home Loans, Barclays, and Newcastle Building Society increase their stress test calculations for individual borrowers to 145% at 5.5%.”

-It’s worth noting that these changes will be introduced to the buy-to-let lending sector in a phased implementation.
+It’s worth noting that these changes will be introduced to the buy-to-let lending sector in phases.
 As far as phasing it into the sector goes, it is being introduced rather quickly.
-Lenders have until year-end to implement the changes, but it’s already clear they’re being implemented faster, indicating that many lenders agree these are important changes.
+Lenders have until year-end to implement the changes, but it’s already clear they’re being implemented more quickly, indicating that many lenders agree these are important.

 Online Rental Cover Calculator: Be Wary of the Figures